wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-now-in-beta.md

 The plugin architecture will help us to build, deliver, and support additional use cases and functionality that would have been otherwise impossible in our current CLI.

-Along with being able to create and install plugins, quickly versioning and deploying them is equally critical.
+Along with being able to create and install plugins, the processes for quickly versioning and deploying them are equally critical.
 These reasons are why I chose [Lerna](https://lerna.js.org/) to support our multi-package repository.
-Having the ability to link local packages together quickly made the actual process so much easier.
+Having the ability to link local packages together made versioning and deploying plugins so much easier.

 The real power, I found, however,  was in deployments.
 The Lerna CLI prompts you through versioning packages and only releasing new versions of any updated software (or keep versions the same if you want).
 In all, I fell in love with Lerna and enjoy this methodology.